 About Industry Codes

-The SIC code system was replaced by the North American Industrial Classification System in 1997, although both are still in common use.
+The SIC code system was replaced by the North American Industrial Classification System, although both are still in common use.
 SIC codes are primarily for manufacturing industries, while NAICS codes add service industries.

 What are SIC and NAICS Codes?